anonymousapps/simple_api_app/README.md

 ## Introduction

-A simple API app using Python and Django using Postgres.
+- An app using Python and Django using Postgres.
 I used Ubuntu and VSCode for development.

-This is an back-end and front-end in its own right but also exposes an API that can be used by a seperate front-end.
+- This is a back-end and front-end in its own right but also exposes an API that can be used by a seperate front-end.

 I have written a simple front-end in the following repository: https://github.com/richardgiddings/api-frontend